 It is also common for an auctioneer to halt an auction to consult the vendor in private.
 This can occur when bidding is slow at the start of an auction, or when there is a lull in the bidding, and the auctioneer thinks it is necessary to get further instructions from the vendor.
 The auctioneer then returns and advises the audience about these discussions.
 Normally, the bidding process resumes.
 It continues until the property is passed in or sold to the highest bidder.

-Cooling-off rights do not apply to auctions.
+Properties sold at auction are unconditional sales and so cooling-off rights do not apply to auctions.

 Private treaty or agreements